-We were inspired by a recipe from https://minimalistbaker.com/1-bowl-chocolate-hazelnut-cake-vegan-gf/, but added our own special touches.
+We were inspired to create this recipe by a recipe from the Minimalist Baker, but we have added our own special touches and made it our own.

 The recipe is for a one-layer cake, made in a square pan.
 However, you can easily double the ingredient portions and make a double-layer cake in two round pans, with frosting in the middle.
 Yum!
 Perhaps we’ll try that next.

 2 tablespoons ground flaxseed and 5 tablespoons water (to make flax “eggs”)